aartikov/Sesame/loop/README.md

 )
 ```

 `Next` contains a new state (null means "no changes") and a list of side effects.
-A side effect does not executes operation by itself, it is just a description (data class) which operation has to be executed.
+A side effect does not execute operation by itself, it is just a description (data class) which operation has to be executed.
 So `reduce` is still a pure function.

 To execute side effects `EffectHandler` should be implemented: